 This course challenges students to read and assess a variety of written and visual texts and then respond in a college-level essay incorporating carefully crafted research and argumentation.
 The course stresses important academic skills including essay planning and organization, researching and citing sources in the MLA (Modern Language Association) style, composing introductions and conclusions, revising, and presenting before a group.
-Placement is through ACT or SAT score, English Placement Exercise or the successful completion of DEN 107 or ELS 107.
+Placement is through the English Placement Exercises.
 One must pass DEN 108 with a grade of 'C' (2.00) or higher.